 What is Dolby Atmos?

-Dolby Atmos takes the longstanding 5.1 surround sound but adds extra height channels to provide a more enveloping sound effect in your room.
+Dolby Atmos takes the longstanding surround sound, home cinema concept but adds extra height channels to provide a more enveloping sound effect in your room.
 Rather than have sounds of raindrops, or a helicopter moving around the same height as your ears with 5.1, for example, Atmos means you'll be able to hear rain falling from above or a helicopter moving from over your head and over into the distance.
 At least, that's the theory.

-It introduces new speaker configurations, such as 5.1.4, where there are five speakers around the room, one subwoofer and four height channel speakers.
-You could also have 5.1.2, 7.1.2 or 7.1.4.
+It introduces new speaker configurations, such as 5.1.2, where there are five speakers around the room, one subwoofer and two height channel speakers.
+You could also have 5.1.4, 7.1.2 or 7.1.4.
 If you want some extra low-end grunt, you can also add an extra subwoofer into the mix.

 What do I need to get Dolby Atmos?

-But not everyone is able to facilitate them, so the more common approach at home is to get upward firing Atmos speakers to fire the sound up to the ceiling and reflect back down to the listening position.
+However, not everyone is able to facilitate them, so the more common approach at home is to get upward firing Atmos speakers to fire the sound up to the ceiling and reflect back down to the listening position.
 And, this is the form adopted by many speaker, AV receiver and soundbar manufacturers today.

-For those with traditional separate speakers - like a home cinema sound system - this might just mean the addition of these upfiring modules.
+For those with traditional separate speakers - like a home cinema sound system - this might just mean the addition of upfiring modules.
 Onkyo, for example, has the SKH-410 speakers that you place on top of your existing left and right floorstanders, or nearby on an AV stand.
 These are dedicated to Dolby Atmos and are angled slightly to bounce the sound off the ceiling and back down to your sitting position.

 In order to drive those speakers, whether they're upward firing modules or built-in to the ceiling, you'll need a compatible AV receiver.
 The majority of major AV brands support Dolby Atmos across their ranges, and all at different price points to suit different budgets.

 What Dolby Atmos soundbars are available?